 In the example "Text Editor" Delphi application the "frmMain.pas" file is the main UI for the app.
 That is, it's the entry point for the application.
 And because it's the entry point of the application it's where we'll be requesting the "license lease" from the TurboFloat Server.

-First, create the TurboFloat instance as a private member in the class:
+First, create the TurboFloat instance as a private member in the class and add the close event handler for the "Lease Expired" form:

 Then, in the constructor for the form, you'll actually create the new instance of the TurboFloat class.
 Paste the Version GUID you copied from earlier: